HR certification study materials on professional desk

 • VP of HR

-salary premium for certified HR professionals (up from 17% in 2008)
+industry-cited salary premium for certified HR professionals over uncertified peers at equivalent experience

 Entry-Level vs Senior Certifications: When to Pursue Each